 How to teach your dog to weave!

 Start with a piece of food in each hand and coax your dog to walk between your legs.
-Some dogs are nervous of walking under people, so be extra calm and still and really praise your pup when he or she does it.
-If your dog isn’t food motivated, try luring your pup with a favourite toy instead.
+Some dogs are nervous about walking under people, so be extra calm and still and really praise your pup when he or she does it.
+If your dog isn’t food-motivated, try luring your pup with a favourite toy instead.
 Dogs are motivated by different things!

 Once your dog has mastered running through your legs following the treat or toy, the next step is to have him follow your empty hand, and reward when the dog does this.
 This may take a few attempts, but persevere.